District of Columbia Corporation

 Do It Yourself

 Sign up for a free account and use our online tools to start your District of Columbia corporation today.
 Includes District of Columbia incorporation and maintenance walkthrough and company document creation.
-All for free.
+All for free—just pay state fees.

 Pay in Full

-Includes District of Columbia corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get Washington DC corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

-Your name must include “Corporation,” “Incorporated,” “Company,” “Limited,” or an abbreviation for one of these words.
-Tip: Most businesses keep it simple with “Corp” or “Inc.”
+Your name must include “Corporation,” “Incorporated,” “Limited,” “Company,” or an abbreviation of one of these words.
+You could, instead, include a word or abbreviation of similar meaning in another language, though most people keep it simple with “Corp.” or “Inc.”